 Hamilton’s committee also listened to suggestions made by General Friedrich von Steuben; Major General Louis le Bèque du Portail, Chief Engineer of the Army; and Benjamin Lincoln, Secretary at War.
 On June 18, 1783, the committee submitted a plan to Congress similar to Washington’s but with a more ambitious militia program.
 Congress, however, rejected the proposal.
 Sectional rivalries, constitutional questions, and, above all, economic objections were too strong to be overcome.

 The new republic lacked even a rudimentary administrative and revenue base.
-The committee thereupon revised its plan, recommending an even larger army that it hoped to provide at less expense by decreasing the pay of the regimental staff officers and subalterns.
-When asked, Washington admitted that detached service along the frontiers and coasts would probably require more men than he had proposed, but he disagreed that a larger establishment could be provided more economically than the one he had recommended.
-A considerable number of the delegates to Congress had similar misgivings; and when the committee presented its revised report on October 23, Congress refused to accept it.
+The committee revised its plan, recommending an even larger army that it hoped to provide at less expense by decreasing the pay of the regimental staff officers and subalterns.
+When asked, Washington admitted that detached service along the frontiers and coasts would probably require more men than he had proposed.
+Still, he disagreed that a larger establishment could be provided more economically than the one he had recommended.
+Many delegates to Congress had similar misgivings, and when the committee presented its revised report on October 23, Congress refused to accept it.
 During the winter of 1783, the matter rested.
-Under the Articles of Confederation, an affirmative vote of the representatives of nine states was required for the exercise of certain important powers, including military matters, and on few occasions during this winter were enough states represented for Congress to renew the debate.
+Under the Articles of Confederation, an affirmative vote of the representatives of nine states was required to exercise certain vital powers, including military matters.
+On a few occasions during this winter were enough states represented for Congress to renew the debate.

 In the spring of 1784, the question of a permanent peacetime army became involved in the politics of state claims to western lands.
-The majority of men in the remaining infantry regiment and artillery battalion were from Massachusetts and New Hampshire, and those states wanted to be rid of the financial burden of providing the extra pay they had promised the men on enlistment.
+Most men in the remaining infantry regiment and artillery battalion were from Massachusetts and New Hampshire.
+Those states wanted to eliminate the financial burden of providing the extra pay they had promised the men on enlistment.
 Congress refused to assume the responsibility unless the New England states would vote for a permanent military establishment.
-The New England representatives, led by Elbridge Gerry of Massachusetts, insisted that Congress had no authority to maintain a standing army, but at the same time, they wanted the existing troops to occupy the western forts situated in land claimed by the New England states.
-New York vigorously contested the New England claims to western lands, particularly in the region around Oswego and Niagara, and refused to vote for any permanent military establishment unless Congress gave it permission to garrison the western forts with its own forces.
+The New England representatives, led by Elbridge Gerry of Massachusetts, insisted that Congress had no authority to maintain a standing army.
+Still, at the same time, they wanted the existing troops to occupy the western forts in land claimed by the New England states.
+New York vigorously contested the New England claims to western lands, particularly in the region around Oswego and Niagara, and refused to vote for any permanent military establishment unless Congress permitted it to garrison the western forts with its forces.

 The posts that had been the object of most concern and discussion dominated the Great Lakes and the St. Lawrence River.
-Located on American territory south of the boundary established by the peace treaty of 1783, the posts were in the hands of British troops when the war ended; but by the terms of the treaty, they were to be turned over to the United States as speedily as possible.
+Located on American territory south of the boundary established by the peace treaty of 1783, the posts were in the hands of British troops when the war ended.
+Still, by the treaty’s terms, they were to be turned over to the United States as speedily as possible.
 Congress agreed that a force should be retained to occupy the posts as soon as the British left.
 The problem was how and by whom the troops were to be raised.
-A decision was all the more urgent because the government was in the midst of negotiating a treaty with the Indians of the Northwest.
+A decision was urgent because the government was negotiating a treaty with the Indians of the Northwest.
 As Washington had suggested, a sizable force “to awe the Indians” would facilitate the negotiations.
 But the deadlock between the New England states and New York continued until early June 1784.

-Finally, on the last two days of the session, Congress rushed through a compromise.
-It ordered the existing infantry regiment and battalion of artillery disbanded, except for 80 artillerymen retained to guard military stores at West Point, New York and Fort Pitt, Pennsylvania.
+Finally, Congress rushed through a compromise on the last two days of the session.
+It ordered the existing infantry regiment and battalion of artillery disbanded, except for 80 artillerymen retained to guard military stores at West Point, New York, and Fort Pitt, Pennsylvania.
 It tied this discharge to a measure providing for the immediate recruitment of a new force of 700 men, a regiment of eight infantry and two artillery companies, which was to become the nucleus of a new Regular Army.
-By not making requisitions on the states for troops, but merely recommending that the states provide them from their militia, Congress got rid of most of the New England opposition on this score; by not assigning a quota for Massachusetts and New Hampshire, Congress satisfied the objections of most of the other states.
+By not making requisitions on the states for troops but merely recommending that the states provide them from their militia, Congress got rid of most of the New England opposition on this score; by not assigning a quota for Massachusetts and New Hampshire, Congress satisfied the objections of most of the other states.

 Four states were called upon to furnish troops: Pennsylvania (260), Connecticut (165), New York (165), and New Jersey (110).
 Lieutenant Colonel Josiah Harmar of Pennsylvania was appointed commanding officer.
 By the end of September 1784, only New Jersey and Pennsylvania had filled their quotas by enlisting volunteers from their militia.